revk/M-125W/README.md

 Press "SEND" on scales to send a weight.

+Also PCB and instructions for use with PN532 card reader.

 (c) 2019 Andrews & Arnold Ltd, Adrian Kennard.
 See LICENSE file (GPL).